Keurig Dr Pepper Inc (KDP)

 Liquidity ratios

-The quick ratio, also known as the acid-test ratio, provides a more stringent measure of liquidity by excluding inventory from current assets.
-Keurig Dr Pepper Inc's quick ratio has similarly fluctuated between 0.21 and 0.33 over the past five years, remaining below the acceptable benchmark of 1.
-This indicates that the company may struggle to meet its short-term obligations without relying on selling inventory.
+- The quick ratio, also known as the acid-test ratio, provides a more stringent measure of liquidity by excluding inventory from current assets.
+Keurig Dr Pepper's quick ratio has also varied during the period, with values ranging from 0.19 in 2020 to 0.28 in 2021, 2022, and 2024.
+A quick ratio below 1 indicates that the company may struggle to pay off its current liabilities without relying on selling inventory.

 See also: